hamed-rezaee/fnes/README.md

   - `nes.dart`: The main `NES` class that orchestrates the entire emulator, managing the main loop and the interaction between components.
   - `cpu.dart`: An implementation of the MOS Technology 6502 processor.
 It fetches and executes instructions, manipulating data in memory and controlling the other components.
   - `ppu.dart`: The Picture Processing Unit, responsible for everything related to graphics.
 It renders the background and sprites, manages palettes, and generates the video output.
   - `apu.dart`: The Audio Processing Unit, responsible for generating sound.
-(Note: This component is not yet implemented)
   - `cartridge.dart`: Handles loading and reading game ROMs (`.nes` files).
 It contains the game's code and graphics data.

 - **`lib/mappers/`**: NES cartridges often included Memory Management Controllers (Mappers) to expand memory.
 This directory contains implementations for various mappers used by different games.